Air Service in Paducah & the EAS Program

-Over the last 6+ years they have still been the only airline to bid Paducah, and re-awarded each time, due in large part to the growth the service has seen.
+Over the last 7+ years they have still been the only airline to bid Paducah, and re-awarded each time, due in large part to the growth the service has seen.
 The first contract they projected to carry 35,000 passengers each of the 2 years.
 In their current contract, which expires Jan.
-31, 2018, they projected to carry 42,000.
-In 2015 we carried 42,243.
-Our next contract will be put out for bids this summer.
+31, 2020, they projected to carry 42,500.
+In 2017 we carried 41,895, passengers, a 3% increase over 2016.

 One thing you should know, is that the airline is only paid based on the number of completed flights, so its not an automatic payment.
 If a flight is canceled, the airline doesn’t see any money.
 So it is in SkyWest’s best interest to fly as many flights, as possibile, but they are subject to United Airlines schedulers.
 Which is why we say United and not SkyWest cancels flights when that occurs.

 In our region 3 other airports have service through the EAS program.

 Cape Girardeau, MO – Cape Air 9-seat Cessna Caravan service to St. Louis.

 Marion, IL – Cape Air 9-seat Cessna Caravan service to St. Louis.